shanye739-sudo/CSDN_dataset/README.md

 📦 CSDN_dataset
 📌 Overview

-This repository contains a large-scale technical blog dataset collected from the CSDN platform using a high-concurrency web crawler.
+This repository contains a large-scale technical blog dataset collected from the CSDN platform.
 The dataset spans four years (2019, 2021, 2023, 2025) and reflects the evolution of software engineering and emerging technologies in the developer community.

 📊 Dataset Description